-Programs - groups that function similar to student organizations, but are under direct control of the faculty or staff member responsible for the program.
+Programs - groups that are under direct control of the faculty or staff member responsible for the program.

 - Admission Ambassadors

+- Band

+- Chamber Singers

+- Chorale

 - First Generation Peer Mentors

 - First Year Experience Leaders

 - Impressions

 - Leadership Ambassadors

 - Pegasus

-- Prism Yearbook
+- Prism

 - Students Promoting Responsibility, Understanding, and Care, Everyday (SPRUCE)

-- Transfer Mentors

-Honor Societies and Academic Organizations - groups that recognize superior academic achievement and leadership qualities and are usually based on professions and/or academic programs OR provide an opportunity to discuss and share information related to a specific major/minor, academic discipline and/or career
+Academic Organizations - groups that provide an opportunity to discuss and share information related to a specific major/minor, academic discipline and/or career.